 The clinical placements are designed to equip students with a range of professional skills and an awareness of professional issues.
 You will have placements in at least three different settings, so that you can gain experience of adult, adolescent and child problems; community and institutional care; and medical and non-medical agencies.
 Your placement program will be determined jointly by you, the placement coordinators, and the practitioners supervising the placements.
 Contracts will be drawn up which will clearly specify the skills to be taught and the responsibilities of the student and placement supervisor.
-Placement supervisors are registered and endorsed clinical psychologists, eligible for membership of the College of Clinical Psychologists of the Australian Psychological Society.
+Placement supervisors are registered clinical psychologists, eligible for membership of the College of Clinical Psychologists of the Australian Psychological Society.
 Each placement requires the full complement of days to be completed.
 Failure of any one placement may result in exclusion from the course.

 Entry requirements - general

 Deakin University offers admission to postgraduate courses through a number of Admission categories.

 In all categories of admission, selection is based primarily on academic merit as indicated by an applicant's previous academic record.

 For more information on the Admission Criteria and Selection Policy visit The Guide.

 The prerequisite for entry to the course is the completion of a four-year sequence of study in an accredited psychology program which meets national registration requirements and eligibility for Associate Membership of the APS, or equivalent.
 The four-year sequence may be either an honours program or the combination of a three-year undergraduate degree including a psychology major and an approved postgraduate program.